DataDog/dd-opentracing-cpp/doc/configuration.md

 injection styles indicate which trace context encoding(s) will be used when _injecting_ context into a request to the next service along a trace.

-Note that even if the `B3` inject style is used, the tracer still may inject Datadog-specific trace context, such as in the `X-Datadog-Origin` request header.
+Note that even if the `B3` injection style is used, the tracer still may inject Datadog-specific trace context, such as in the `X-Datadog-Origin` request header.